theimpossibleastronaut/rmw/README.md

 wish for them to share the same "trash" folder, uncomment the line (in your config file):

+(Note that this does not apply to MacOS; while rmw is yet unable to integrate with the desktop trash folder, you'll still be able to use the default Waste folder.)

     "WASTE = $HOME/.local/share/Trash/"

 then comment out the line